Back to Normalizing Flows Hub

 Flows vs. GANs

 GANs define an implicit generative model with no tractable density.
-You can sample, but you cannot evaluate probabilities.
-This makes GANs powerful for sample quality but useless for anomaly detection, compression, or any task requiring density evaluation.
-Flows provide both sampling and density evaluation.
+You can sample but cannot evaluate probabilities, which rules them out for anomaly detection, compression, or anything requiring density evaluation.
+Flows give you both.

 Flows vs. Diffusion Models